shlinkio/shlink-docker-image/README.md

         * **mysql** -> `3306`
         * **postgres** -> `5432`

+> PostgreSQL is supported since v1.16.1 of this image.
+Do not try to use it with previous versions.

 Taking this into account, you could run shlink on a local docker service like this:

 ```bash